Watchmaker Glossary

 Time signal given by the detonation of a cannon.

-Designates in watchmaking the end of a square section stem.
-In general the squares are used for reassembly.
-There are 2 kinds: male squares, filed on a cylindrical piece, female squares, formed in a hole.
+Designates in watchmaking the end of a rod with a square section.
+In general, the squares are used for reassembly.
+There are two types: male squares, filed on a cylindrical part, female squares, formed in a hole.

 Middle part of the watch case in which the movement is placed.